 The review found substantial variation in effect sizes among similar interventions, suggesting that the quality of implementation and context matter.
-When it comes to trainings, for example, other studies have found that a low-dose, high-frequency approach to training, using simulations or actual work environments, frequent practice, problem-based learning, and interactive discussion of case studies leads to improved learning outcomes [51, 52].
+When it comes to trainings, for example, other studies have found that a low-dose, high-frequency approach to training, using simulations or actual work environments, frequent practice, problem-based learning, and interactive discussion of case studies leads to improved learning outcomes.
 This type of approach can also facilitate the participation of providers whose household and caregiver responsibilities make them less likely to be able to participate in more traditional off-site or residential trainings.
-When it comes to SMS, two-way approaches seem to be more effective in low and middle-income countries [61].
-However, only one-way SMS malaria interventions with providers have been published; these interventions have had mixed results [62, 63].
+When it comes to SMS, two-way approaches seem to be more effective in low and middle-income countries.
+However, only one-way SMS malaria interventions with providers have been published; these interventions have had mixed results.

-Although multifaceted strategies are capable of producing large effects, the number of elements did not correlate with effect size, so programs should be careful to avoid overly complicated and ultimately, time and resource-intensive design packages [50].
-However, judiciously combining methods - such as training to introduce new processes or clear misconceptions, or group problem-solving to address emergent challenges may be sufficient [50].
+Although multifaceted strategies are capable of producing large effects, the number of elements did not correlate with effect size, so programs should be careful to avoid overly complicated and ultimately, time and resource-intensive design packages.
+However, judiciously combining methods - such as training to introduce new processes or clear misconceptions, or group problem-solving to address emergent challenges may be sufficient.

-It is also important to temper expectations.
+Expectations must be tempered.
 The authors of the above review said, "even after implementing improvement strategies, important performance gaps will probably remain.
-Assuming typical baseline performance of 40% and a [very] optimistic strategy effect of 30 percentage points, post-intervention performance would be 70%...or about a third of clients not receiving recommended care [50]."
+Assuming typical baseline performance of 40% and a [very] optimistic strategy effect of 30 percentage points, post-intervention performance would be 70% [. . .] or about a third of clients not receiving recommended care."
 Moreover, the effect may be diluted over time; the authors recommend longer follow-up periods.
-Importantly, effect sizes were higher in public sector settings compared to private and community settings, but it is not clear why this might be the case [50].
+Importantly, effect sizes were higher in public sector settings compared to private and community settings, but it is not clear why this might be the case.
+54

 Overall, the evidence shows that interactive and multi-level approaches are more likely to be effective than the passive dissemination of materials.
-However, it is not clear how long the effects last, or what type of follow-up intervention is needed to sustain them.
+However, how long the effects last is unclear as is what type of follow-up intervention is needed to sustain them.

-- Service Communication toolkit

-- Health Care Provider Performance Review Database

-- TCI University Resource Collection

-- Malaria SBCC Evidence Database

-- SBCC for Malaria in Pregnancy Toolkit

-- PSI Keystone Design Framework: Deliver Phase Resources

-- Think | BIG Guidance and Sample Behavior Profiles, Malaria
+- Service Communication Toolkit - Health Care Provider Performance Review Database - The Challenge Initiative University Resource Collection - Malaria Social and Behavior Change Communication (SBCC) Evidence Database - SBCC for Malaria in Pregnancy Toolkit - PSI Keystone Design Framework: Deliver Phase Resources - Think | BIG Guidance and Sample Behavior Profiles, Malaria